Components of a Contract Operation

 • Declarative is a StateType with no data, representing some form of governance rights that can be performed by a contract party.
 For example, it can be used for voting rights.
 Concealed and Revealed forms of it coincide.

 • Fungible is the StateType that allows for the transfer of fungible units such as those in a token contract.
 In the Revealed form it consists of two fields: an amount and a blinding factor, while in concealed form it is transformed into a 1-field structure containing a Pedersen commitment which commits to the amount and to the blinding factor of the revealed form.
-In a future update, it would be possible to implement Zero Knowledge cryptographic proofs such as Bulletproof that will be able to prove that within the same State Transition the sum of Inputs that refer to a fungible state equals the sum of fungible Owned States without revealing the actual amounts.
+In a future update, it would be possible to implement Zero-KnowledgeIts cryptographic proofs such as Bulletproof that will be able to prove that within the same State Transition the sum of Inputs that refer to a fungible state equals the sum of fungible Owned States without revealing the actual amounts.

 • Structured is a State Type that can accommodate ordered and limited data collections of arbitrary content, which can be used as input for complex contract validation schemes.
-It's maximum storage size is limited to a maximum of 64 KiB.
+Its maximum storage size is limited to a maximum of 64 KiB.
 The Revealed form is simply the blob of data serialized into bytes, while the concealed form is the SHA-256 tagged hash of that data blob: SHA-256(SHA-256(tag_data) || SHA-256(tag_data) || blob), where tag_data = urn:lnp-bp:rgb:state-data#2024-02-12.

-• Attachments type is used to attach an arbitrary file with a defined purpose, such as media file, audio file, text, binary, etc. The actual file is kept separated by the Owned State construct itself, as, in revealed form the Attachment structure contains three fields: the SHA-256 file_hash, the MIME media type and a salt factor that provides additional privacy.
+• Attachments type is used to attach an arbitrary file with a defined purpose, such as a media file, audio file, text, binary, etc. The actual file is kept separated by the Owned State construct itself, as, in revealed form, the Attachment structure contains three fields: the SHA-256 file_hash, the MIME media type and a salt factor that provides additional privacy.
 In concealed form, this StateType is the SHA-256 tagged hash of the three fields just described: SHA-256(SHA-256(tag_attachment) || SHA-256(tag_attachment) || file_hash || media_type || salt) , where tag_attachment = urn:rgb:state-attach#2024-02-12.

 The diagram below shows a summary of the four state types and their Concealed and Revealed forms: